skhatiri/CKAN_Docker/README.md

 check [``tag_restriction.ini``](tag_restriction.ini) for details on their prerequisites

-2. You should have Docker or a CKAN instance installed before using this extension
+2. You should have Docker before using this docker image

 ### Installing